wusongzhi/learngit/readme.txt

 Git is free softwareGit is a distributed version control system.
 Git is free software distributed under the GPL..
 Creating a new branch is quick
+Git is free software
+Git is free software